 Lensa came to UrbanArts with over 10 years of Senior Management experience with international and national non for profit organizations with strong expertise in Strategic Planning, Organizational Development, Human Resources Management and Employment Counseling.

 Lensa, Graduated in a Post Graduate in Development Leadership from St. Francis Xavier University in Nova Scotia and completed undergraduate studies in Business Administration, Applied Linguistics, and Communications.
 Furthermore, Certified in Organizational Change and Learning, Women’s’ Leadership, Advocacy and Citizen Engagement, Conflict Transformation and Peace building.

-Shah Mohamed, Program Manager
+Spencer Phillips, Program Manager

 Born in Botswana to South African parents, Spencer’s family immigrated to Canada when he was three years old.
 He studied at Ryerson University and the Harris Institute of the Arts, where he earned an Arts Management diploma.